-As mentioned above, the general advice in this respect is to pay attention to a singular goal and the intended take-away message for the end user – the reader.
-Essentially, by ignoring the bulk of what we consider about an important topic, Neil Patel suggests that we can quickly achieve the actual focus of the task at hand.
+As mentioned above, the general advice in this respect is to pay attention to a singular goal.
+The intended take-away message for the end user – the reader.
+Essentially, by ignoring the bulk of what we consider about an important topic.
+Neil Patel suggests that we can quickly achieve the actual focus of the task at hand.

 5. Noah Kagan – Focus on the product and then think outside the box

 Noah Kagan is the mastermind of Mint.com.
 An online money manager which helps members pay their bills and monitor their credit score.

 At this time, the size of the community on Mint.com might seem far beyond the realistic expectations any individual has for their business.
 However, the truth is, Noah Kagan, implemented a growth hacking strategy which saw the company amass more than one million users in less than six months.

 While Noah Kagan has recently outlined a very detailed account based on his experience regarding his approach to gaining so much traction, there is something even more simplistic about his strategy.